paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (C) The plan may specify that an area agency on aging is allowed to directly provide information and assistance services and outreach.

-(9) The plan shall provide assurances that the State agency will carry out, through the Office of the State Long-Term Care Ombudsman, a State Long-Term Care Ombudsman program in accordance with [section 3058g of this title](./chapter-035-programs-for-older-americans.md#section-3058g) and this subchapter, and will expend for such purpose an amount that is not less than an amount expended by the State agency with funds received under this subchapter for fiscal year 2000, and an amount that is not less than the amount expended by the State agency with funds received under subchapter XI for fiscal year 2000.
+(9) The plan shall provide assurances that—

+  (A) the State agency will carry out, through the Office of the State Long-Term Care Ombudsman, a State Long-Term Care Ombudsman program in accordance with [section 3058g of this title](./chapter-035-programs-for-older-americans.md#section-3058g) and this subchapter, and will expend for such purpose an amount that is not less than the amount expended by the State agency with funds received under this subchapter for fiscal year 2019, and an amount that is not less than the amount expended by the State agency with funds received under subchapter VII for fiscal year 2019; and

+  (B) funds made available to the State agency pursuant to [section 3058g of this title](./chapter-035-programs-for-older-americans.md#section-3058g) shall be used to supplement and not supplant other Federal, State, and local funds expended to support activities described in [section 3058g of this title](./chapter-035-programs-for-older-americans.md#section-3058g).

 (10) The plan shall provide assurances that the special needs of older individuals residing in rural areas will be taken into consideration and shall describe how those needs have been met and describe how funds have been allocated to meet those needs.